-Cyberbullying can take
+Cyberbullying can take many forms.

-limits to cyberbullying.
-Children and teens can receive threatening e-mails, cruel IMs or texts can arrive at any time day
+Children and teens can receive threatening e-mails, cruel IMs or texts can arrive at any time day or night.
+Some wake up to

-or night.
-Some wake up to find angry or humiliating texts on their phone.
+find angry or humiliating texts on their phone.
 This type of bullying can occur 24/7.
-It can feel
+It can feel that no place is safe anymore

-that no place is safe anymore to a child being cyberbullied.
+to a child being cyberbullied.

 Cyberbullying:

-Most cyberbulling involving kids and teens is done by their peers and occurs as early as 2nd grade.
-Cyberbullying
+Most cyberbulling involving kids and teens is done by their

-takes many forms, with the most common being:
+peers and occurs as early as 2nd grade.
+Cyberbullying takes many forms, with the most common being:

-- sending insulting or threatening emails, texts,
+- sending insulting or threatening emails, texts, or instant messages

-or instant messages directly to someone using a computer, cell phone or other e-communication device.
+directly to someone using a computer, cell phone or other e-communication device.

-- spreading hateful comments about someone through emails, blogs, online profiles or chat rooms.
+- spreading hateful comments about someone through emails, blogs, online profiles

-- stealing passwords and sending out threatening messages using a false identity
+- stealing passwords and sending out

 - building